core-coin/go-core/cmd/clef/tutorial.md

 ## Automatic rules

 For most users, manually confirming every transaction is the way to go.
 However, there are cases when it makes sense to set up some rules which permit Clef to sign a transaction without prompting the user.
-One such example would be running a signer on Koliba or other PoA networks.
+One such example would be running a signer on Devin.

 For starters, we can create a rule file that automatically permits anyone to list our available accounts without user confirmation.
 The rule file is a tiny JavaScript snippet that you can program however you want: